awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2postgresql.steps.createreplicationinstance.md

 An AWS DMS replication instance performs the actual data migration between source and target\.
 The replication instance also caches the transaction logs during the migration\.
 How much CPU and memory capacity a replication instance has influences the overall time required for the migration\.

 1. Sign in to the AWS Management Console, and select AWS DMS at [https://console\.aws\.amazon\.com/dms/v2/](https://console.aws.amazon.com/dms/v2/)\.
 Next, choose **Create Migration**\.
 If you are signed in as an AWS Identity and Access Management \(IAM\) user, then you must have the appropriate permissions to access AWS DMS\.
-For more information on the permissions required, see [IAM Permissions](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Security.IAMPermissions.html)\.
+For more information about the permissions required, see [IAM Permissions](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Security.html#CHAP_Security.IAMPermissions)\.

 1. Choose **Next** to start a database migration from the console’s Welcome page\.